Dan-Patterson/numpy_geometry/README.md

 When trying to work with numpy and the geometries, this creates problems since geometry is rarely a collection of simple shapes (eg. rectangles, circles, triangles).
 Object arrays containing the coordinates are the norm.
 An object array is created when the number of points per feature and/or feature part are not uniform.
 For example, a square with a triangular hole in it, will have an outer ring, oriented clockwise consisting of a list of 5 points with the first and last point being the same.
 The triangular hole will be represented by 4 points oriented counterclockwise.
 Now that arrangement of points can be used to represent a polygon, a closed-loop polyline or a multipoint.
 The same points can be used to represent 3 distinctly different geometric objects.

-What I set out to do was create a uniform 2D array of coordinates with np.nan values separating the parts of a particular shape and a companion array which denotes the feature ID and the from-to point pairs.
+What I set out to do was create a uniform 2D array of coordinates and a companion array which denotes the feature ID and the from-to point pairs.
 This is similar to the FeatureClassToNumPy array approach, but that particular function and its inverse, are only useful for simple singlepart geometries.

 I will document and build on these tools set with examples.
 I am only working with featureclasses stored in a file geodatabase.